 *Dr. Timmy Chen will attend the after-screening talk.
 Conducted in Mandarin.

 This parody portrays how Taiwanese had to compromise their dignity to stay alive during the last years of the Japanese occupation.
 A Fa and Big Mouth are poor tenant farmers.
 The harvest is bad.
 Cattle were taken away as levy.
-They also need to take care of their old and deaf mother, a mentally unstable sister and a group of children.
+They also need to take care of their old and deaf mother, a mentally unstable sister, whose husband died in action, and a group of children.
 One day, the landlord returns to the village, intending to sell the land to a sugar factory.
 As the brothers worry about their livelihood, a large unexploded bomb falls onto their farmland.
-While the villagers are scared out of their wits, the village patrol and the brothers gleefully carry the bomb to the Japanese police as “a gift for the Emperor of Japan”, but his reaction is far from what they have expected…
+While the villagers are scared out of their wits, the village patrol and the brothers gleefully carry the bomb to the Japanese police as “a gift for the Emperor of Japan”, but his reaction is far from what they wished for…

 The script is inspired by anti-war drama The 25th Hour (La Vingt-Cinquième Heure, 1967) and comedic satire The Gods Must Be Crazy (1980), and shot by master cinematographer Mark Lee Ping-bin.
 It is a tale of how innocent and destitute farmers survive their desperate circumstances, and their modest but persistent hope for the basic necessities of life.